LIVING IN RESIDENCE

 If something breaks in your room, you can come down to the Residence front desk and fill out a maintenance requisition form.
 This form authorizes our maintenance staff to enter your room between the hours of 8:00 AM to 4:00 PM to repair the damages you have requested.
 This request may take a few days to get to so we ask for your patience.
 If it is an emergency we ask that you alert our staff to the situation.
 Please note that any damage to the room that has occurred at the fault of the resident will be billable.

 The Residence front desk is open 24 hours a day 7 days a week.
 We are available for questions, comments and/or concerns at any time you have some.
-Please feel free to visit the front desk and get to know our Customer Service Representative during your first few weeks here at Residence.
+Please feel free to visit the front desk and get to know our Customer Service Representatives during your first few weeks here at Residence.

 The Residence does not offer any family or co-ed accommodations.